Unraveling the Legacy of Intergenerational Trauma

 Intergenerational trauma can originate from abuse, forced or voluntary migration, genocides like the Holocaust, systemic oppressions, and so much more.
 The survivors of the initial trauma may have been your parents, grandparents, and even further back.

 Though the initial trauma didn’t happen to you, it still feels like it is yours to carry.
 Without realizing it, you may have internalized family members’ trauma responses.
-Their feelings and reactions to past events can shape your perspective and behavior.
+Their feelings and reactions to past events can shape your behaviors, beliefs and responses.

 The effects of intergenerational trauma can impact how you process and express your emotions.
 Your relationships, your capacity to deal with conflict and danger, and how you feel about money and safety and belonging are all influenced by your family’s past trauma history.